JustPritam/Docker-Zero-to-Hero/README.md

 COPY --from=builder /app/myapp /myapp
 ENTRYPOINT ["/myapp"]
 ```
+For example you can see in this repo only inside examples -> golang-multi-stage-docker-build

 ## 4. What is a distroless image?
 Answer:
 Distroless images do not include a package manager or OS shell, only the application and its runtime libraries.